-Meet Assistant City Manager Rod Hill
+Meet the Assistant City Manager

 Education

 Mr. Hill earned his Bachelor of Science degree in Business Administration at the University of La Verne, and his Master of Public Administration degree from Anna Maria College in Massachusetts.
-His education also includes certificates in Accounting for Governmental and Non-Profit Organizations, and Emergency Management for Government and Public Sector.
+His education also includes certificates in Accounting for Governmental and Non-Profit Organizations and Emergency Management for Government and Public Sector.

 Photo of Assistant City Manager Rod Hill